 Do you love learning activities that tie into food?!
 I do!
 Especially ooey-gooey, hot-out-of-the-oven chocolate chip cookies!
 Yum!
 Your students will love this Free Milk & Cookies Alphabet Matching Game Printable, and they’ll also love munching on some cookies afterward to really help that learning stick!
+It’s easy to prep the alphabet matching activities for preschoolers and it can also easily be differentiated to meet the needs of all of your learners.

 MATCHING UPPERCASE AND LOWERCASE LETTERS BUILDS A CRUCIAL FOUNDATION FOR READING SUCCESS.